 How it works

 The Lisbon Architecture Triennale is a non-profit association whose mission is to research, foster and promote architectural thinking and practice.
-It holds a major forum every three years for the debate, discussion and dissemination of architecture across geographic and disciplinary boundaries.
-We also organize the Critical Distance conferences in the CCB main auditorium, several events at our headquarters, the Sinel de Cordes Palace, which also houses a Creative Cluster.
+Every three years, it holds a major forum for the debate, discussion and dissemination of architecture across geographic and disciplinary boundaries.
+We have also organized the Critical Distance conferences at CCB, and continue to organize several events at our headquarters—the Sinel de Cordes Palace—which also houses a Creative Cluster.

-A concept originally created in 1992 by Victoria Thornton, Open House Lisboa is part of the large family Open House Worldwide.
-Since 2012, the Lisbon Triennale organizes OH Lisboa, and since 2015, in partnership with EGEAC.
+A concept originally created in 1992 by Victoria Thornton, Open House Lisboa is part of the larger Open House Worldwide family.
+Since 2012, the Lisbon Triennale organizes OH Lisboa; in partnership with EGEAC, since 2015.
 In 2015 and 2016, we also launched Open House Porto, in collaboration with Casa da Arquitectura.

 Aimed at the general public, OH Lisboa has as objectives and main principles: